DORSET WEDDING GUIDE

 For documentary wedding photography in particular, full-day coverage allows moments to unfold naturally without watching the clock, which often leads to a more relaxed experience overall.

+With a documentary approach, coverage is shaped around real moments rather than set segments.
 Instead of working to a checklist, the focus is on:

 • Letting things happen naturally